What Is Sea Freight? Ocean Freight Costs, Transit & FCL vs LCL

 Factor Sea Freight Air Freight

-Cost per kg $0.10 to $0.50 $2.00 to $8.00
+Cost per kg 0.10 to 0.50 USD 2.00 to 8.00 USD

-Transit time 14 to 45 days port-to-port 1 to 5 days airport-to-airport
+Transit time 14 to 45 days port to port 1 to 5 days airport to airport

 Cargo weight Heavy and bulky welcomed Volumetric weight penalizes large boxes